astronomer/docs/astro/create-dag.md

 ## Step 8: Trigger your DAG on Astro

-A **DAG run** is an instance of a DAG running at a specifically scheduled time.
-Now that your code has deployed, you can trigger a run of the `example-dag-basic` DAG that was generated with your Astro project.

-To provide a basic demonstration of an ETL pipeline, this DAG creates an example JSON string, calculates a value based on the string, and prints the results of the calculation to the Airflow logs.

-Before you can run any DAG in Astro, you have to unpause it in your remote Airflow instance and then manually trigger a DAG run.
+Before you can run any DAG in Astro, unpause it in your remote Airflow instance and then manually trigger a DAG run.

 1. Open Airflow in the Astro UI.
 To unpause `example-dag-basic`, click the slider button next to its name, and the DAG starts to run on the schedule defined in its code.